|

 Select Your Spoon

 First thing, you want to make sure you are using the right kind of silver spoons.
 These particular spoons were found at our local thrift stores and the swap meet in downtown San Diego for $1 apiece.
 We usually go to the swap meet once every other month as a family and make a day of it with shopping and lunch.
 It’s so fun to find treasures.
-You could also find old spoons at garage sales, flea markets or Etsy shops.
+You could also find old spoons at garage sales, flea markets, or Etsy shops.
 When you do go searching for your spoon, make sure it’s sterling silver by checking the stamping on the back.
 It should either say .925 or sterling.
 Stainless steel is considerably harder than sterling silver and would be difficult to work with.
-You also want to look for a spoon that is on the thinner side, the thicker it is, the harder it is to bend.
+You also want to look for a spoon that is on the thinner side; the thicker it is, the harder it is to bend.

 Measure Your Finger